vercel/next.js/packages/next/README.md

 The second argument to `webpack` is an object containing properties useful when customizing its configuration:

-- `buildId` - `String` the build id used as a unique identifier between builds
+- `buildId` - `String` the build id used as a unique identifier between builds.
-- `dev` - `Boolean` shows if the compilation is done in development mode
+- `dev` - `Boolean` shows if the compilation is done in development mode.
 - `isServer` - `Boolean` shows if the resulting configuration will be used for server side (`true`), or client side compilation (`false`).
-- `defaultLoaders` - `Object` Holds loader objects Next.js uses internally, so that you can use them in custom configuration
+- `defaultLoaders` - `Object` Holds loader objects Next.js uses internally, so that you can use them in custom configuration.
   - `babel` - `Object` the `babel-loader` configuration for Next.js.

 Example usage of `defaultLoaders.babel`: